A Breath of Fresh Air: Addressing the Childhood Asthma Epidemic

 For those in good respiratory health who have never had to worry much about air quality, it might seem easy to take clean air for granted, although access to clean air is every bit as vital for humans as access to food, water, and shelter.
 In some cases, access to clean air is tenuous and varies widely based on economic and environmental factors.

 The San Francisco Bay Area in particular is teeming with sources of air pollution, including industrial factories, power plants, motor vehicles, and even wood-burning.
-While particulate matter is a respiratory hazard due to its particle size, many common air pollutants are also toxic, such as ozone, nitrogen oxides, carbon monoxide, sulfur dioxide, hydrogen sulfide, and hydrocarbons such as benzene.
+While particulate matter is a respiratory hazard due to its particle size, many common air pollutant are also toxic, such as ozone, nitrogen oxides, carbon monoxide, sulfur dioxide, hydrogen sulfide, and hydrocarbons such as benzene.

 For a large industrial city, San Francisco has relatively good air quality on average.
 Asthma risk correlates strongly with geography, and the childhood asthma epidemic is an ongoing health crisis for the Bay Area, which contains many pockets of unhealthy air relative to the city of San Francisco itself.
 Housing tends to be cheaper in these areas, which are often near freeways, factories, and other sources of air pollution; for low-income families, these may be the only places in the Bay where they can afford to live.
 Older, cheaper homes may contain contaminants such as lead and asbestos, which were not banned for use in home construction until the 1970s.